wp-plugins/genesis-tabs-extended/readme.txt

 <a href="http://www.enovision.net/contact/">http://www.enovision.net/contact/</a> and drop your question.

 == Changelog ==

+= 1.2 =
+* Added the featured image required for selection option
+* Pimped the options page for the widget settings

 = 1.1.1 =
 * Solves a (breaking) bug that would lead to problems when there were no categories excluded.